telefonicaid/fiware-facts/README.rst

 Supervisor provides an “event listener” to subscribe to “event notifications”.
-The purpose of the event notification/subscription system is to provide a mechanism for arbitrary code to be run (e.g. send an email, make an HTTP request, etc) when some condition is met.
+The purpose of the event notification/subscription system is to provide a mechanism for arbitrary code to be run (e.g. send an email, make an HTTP request, etc) when some condition is satisfied.
 That condition usually has to do with subprocess state.
 For instance, you may want to notify someone via email when a process crashes and is restarted by Supervisor.
 For more information check also the `Supervisor Documentation`__